isomerpages/nlb-reference/_singapore-people/l-lim-tze-peng.md

 * Lim, T. P. (2016).
 [Works selected by Lim Tze Peng](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=202893860).
 Singapore: Lim Tze Peng.
 (Call no.: RSING 759.95957 LIN)

-Published in conjunction with an exhibition, this art catalogue publishes images of paintings and calligraphies from 1950s to 2010s, of which majority of them have not been publicly shown before.
-These works were selected for the exhibition by Lim, and brought the viewer through the different periods of his artistic career.
+Published in conjunction with an exhibition, this art catalogue has images of paintings and calligraphic works from the 1950s to 2010s, majority of which have not been publicly shown before.
+These works were selected for the exhibition by Lim, and brings the viewer through the different periods of his artistic career.

 * Lin, Z. P. (Lim Tze Peng).
 (1991).
 [A collection of calligraphy by Lim Tze Peng](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=84555003).
 Singapore: Gu Shi Qi.
   Call no.: RSING Chinese 745.619951 LZP